 On County Highway K, outside of Fond du Lac, Wisconsin, is an eerie old house set back from the road.
 Though not much is known about the property, its unusual architecture and local legends have made it a point of interest for what may be decades of restless teenagers.

-Which is exactly how my fate became intertwined with this cursed place.
+Which is exactly how my fate became entwined with this cursed place.

 - Digging up Ed Gein in Plainfield

-The year was 1999.
-I was 18, living with friends in a wretched little backwoods town about an hour north of Milwaukee in the heart of Deliverance country.
-As can be expected when you live in the sphincter of the great Dairy State, we were horrendously bored and desperate for adventure one day.
-We were probably talking about haunted locations or some similar topic, as the night before we had been creeping around the woods near Rienzi Cemetery in search of witch graves and gates to Hell.
+I was 18 years old.
+It was 1999, and I was living with friends in a backwoods town about an hour north of Milwaukee in the heart of Deliverance country.
+As can be expected when you live in the sphincter of the great Dairy State, we were horrendously bored and desperate for adventure.
+We were sharing stories about haunted locations, as the night before we had been creeping around the woods near Rienzi Cemetery in search of witch graves and gates to Hell.

 A friend from nearby Fond du Lac shared a story he had heard about an abandoned house in the area.
-According to local legend, a girl had murdered both her parents there.
+According to local legend, a man murdered his wife and mentally ill daughter there.
 And he knew the location of the house.
 As a matter of fact, it was just down the road from Rienzi.

 How could I possibly resist?

-So a group of us jumped in the car and headed off into the wild unknown, completely unaware of the misfortune that would soon befall us.
+So a group of us jumped in the car and headed off into the wild unknown, completely unaware of the misfortune we had just consigned ourselves to.

 The door in the back was padlocked shut.
 A large NO TRESPASSING sign should have been enough to deter us at that point…but the house seemed completely neglected.
 It was falling in on itself.
 How would anyone notice, or possibly even care, if we went in and looked around?

-Well, it turns out someone cares very much, for reasons that remain a mystery to this day.
+Well, it turns out someone cares very much.

 There were cans of paint and other supplies covered in layers of dust in the kitchen.
 I found a few receipts laying around on the counter, the most recent dated 1987.
 Whoever was attempting to fix the place up seemed to have given up a long time ago.

-Musty books were piled on the floor of an upstairs room.
-I examined a few of them, which appeared to be pathology texts with obscure symptoms and disorders underlined throughout.
+Musty books were piled on the floor of an upstairs room in front of the built-in bookshelf they used to occupy.
+I examined a few of them, which appeared to be old pathology texts with obscure symptoms and disorders underlined throughout.

 The fieldstone basement was extremely dark, so we didn’t go too far down there.
 I remember noticing a few pieces of rusted metal, perhaps a water heater and furnace, resting just beyond the light that shone down the narrow staircase.